Matt Gay: Tampa Bay Buccaneers

 Gay was selected by the Tampa Bay Buccaneers in the fifth round (145th overall) of the 2019 NFL draft.

 Gay made his professional debut in the Buccaneers' regular season opener against the San Francisco 49ers.
 He converted two extra points and one field goal in the loss.
 Two weeks later against the New York Giants, Gay missed two field goals, an extra point, and had an extra point blocked.

 On September 5, 2020, Gay was waived by the Buccaneers.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 15, 2020, Gay was signed to the Indianapolis Colts practice squad.
 In a roster move, he was released on November 6, but was re-signed to the practice squad the next day.

 Los Angeles Rams

 On November 17, 2020, Gay was signed off the Colts' practice squad by the Los Angeles Rams to replace injured kicker Kai Forbath.
 During Week 11 against his former team, the Buccaneers, on Monday Night Football, Gay was a perfect 3 for 3 on extra point attempts and made two of his three field goal attempts, including the game winner late in the fourth quarter, in the 27–24 victory.